NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Segregating respondents by whether they have received satisfactory healthcare, we find that those who have loose ~1-2 hours of work less than those who have not, and we think that this is probably and upwards estimate.
 In total, among our respondents 1 758 hours of work were lost because of mental ilness in the two weeks previous to our survey, compared to 16 737 hours worked, and 1 899 hours missed because of other reasons.

 We look at the impact on mental health on productivity a second time with a different modelization, this time using The Work Productivity and Impairment Scale, and get what I think are upwards estimates of productivity lost, and of productivity regainable with suitable mental health ressources.
 We have the problem that the scale assumes that a 6 on a scale of 1-10 corresponds to a productivity loss of 60%, and I'm not sure whether that's what respondents thought when answering the question.
 We also get a high crossectional estimate of the value of information, but this is likely to be too high because of issues with causal bidirectionality.
+For completeness'  sake, we report how access is correlated with productivity for all our measures of access, hoping that this be an additional data-point when asessing potential interventions.

 Several questions in our survey ask respondents for their personal opinions and insights, and some of the observations which they make are quite sharp.
 I present the ones which are likely to be useful, expand on some of them, and see whether the data gathered supports the hypothesis they propose.
 That section is likely to be accessible to the casual reader, nonetheless, here are some brief highlights: Many respondents seem to think that there are selection effects going on in EA.
 Others propose that EA itself causally leads to mental conditions, and I give some nondefinitive arguments to why that might not be the case, supported by the data at hand.
 I sketch several layers which providing mental health would have to go through before the world is positively changed, consider three different possible pathways to impact which providing mental health to effective altruists may have, and warn that if none of them work, being fuzzy about which ones are in effect wouldn't help.
 Many respondents suggest creating or scavenging mental health ressources, and I mention some which have been of use to me.
 EA France seems to have something going on with a book club for reading *Feeling Good*, by David Burns, and I extend them an invitation to talk about it.